codyburleson/aikb/README.md

 Output: Structured weekly summary with trends, achievements, and action items
 ```

+## Automated Actor-Critic Evaluation

+AIKB includes a **Critic Agent** pipeline.
+During regression testing, a secondary LLM instance acts as a judge, analyzing the notes created by the main agent to score them on coherence and formatting quality before they are committed to the vault.

 ## Getting Started

 > 🚀 **Want to get started immediately?** Check out our [QUICKSTART.md](QUICKSTART.md) for a streamlined setup process!